• Philamonjaro Home

 “The blues had a baby and they called it rock and roll.” ~ Muddy Waters

-Next I saw Muddy again on the same concert bill with Eric Clapton and Johnny Winter.
-The following year I saw Chicago harmonica hero Junior Wells as a guest performer with Ronnie Wood and Kieth Richards (The New Barbarians tour).
-Rock music lead to the blues.
-I loved knowing the influence the blues made on 60’s British rock.
+I didn’t know anything about the original blues.
+Just interpretations by The Rolling Stones, Creem, Led Zeppelin and others.
+Next I saw Muddy with Eric Clapton and Johnny Winter.
+Then I saw harmonica hero Junior Wells perform with Ronnie Wood’s New Barbarian’s tour.
+Rock music led me to the blues.
+I loved learning of the origins as a rock fan.
 The connection across an ocean between two different cultures.
-The Blues Brothers were another noteworthy portal to new songs and blues artists.
+The Blues Brothers were an introduction to more blues artists.
 Like a sponge, I soaked it all up.

-The years passed by and I learned about various blues traditions: Piedmont blues, Texas blues, delta blues, hill country blues, desert Blues, Memphis blues and on.
-All from the same roots, each branch was an exploration.
-It was more than just music but anthropology.
-Learning the puzzle piece of migrations and diasporas.
-The music of migrants, the down trodden expressed in hope, celebration or despair.
-In 2014, returning from Jazz Fest New Orleans, a visit to Clarksdale, Mississippi, the birthplace of Muddy and home to the legendary crossroads.
-It was both a pilgrimage and an education.
+Over time I learned about various blues traditions: Piedmont blues, Texas blues, delta blues, hill country blues, desert blues and Memphis blues.
+All from the same roots.
+Each branch was an exploration.
+Like anthropology, the blues revealed migrations and diasporas.
+The music of tenant farmers and the down trodden expressed in hope, celebration or despair.

 Super Chikan Philamonjaro-0105.jpg Adrian Byron Burns - Philamonjaro-.jpg Big Walker philamonjaro.jpg--10.jpg Big Walker philamonjaro.jpg--16.jpg Billy Branch and Super Chikan philamonjaro.jpg-0281.jpg Billy Branch and the Sons of Blues philamonjaro.jpg-.jpg Blind Mississippi Morris- Philamonjaro-9258.jpg Corky Siegel - Philamonjaro-1862.jpg Daddy Long Legs Philamonjaro-0655.jpg Dave Specter Philamonjaro--3.jpg Dave Specter Philamonjaro--16.jpg Davy Knowles - Philamonjaro-1298.jpg Eddie Clearwater-Philamonjaro-9630.jpg Hero Tommy Castro & the Painkillers Philamonjaro-4969.jpg John Nemeth & The Blue Dreamers philamonjaro.jpg--13.jpg Juanma Cannizzo - Philamonjaro-5931.jpg Lee Fields & The Expressions Philamonjaro-2056.jpg Lee Fields & The Expressions Philamonjaro-2562.jpg Lil’ Ed 2 - Philamonjaro-9201.jpg Nikki Hill - Philamonjaro--6.jpg Rebecca Lovell philamonjaro--2.jpg Robert Finley Philamonjaro---10.jpg Ronnie Baker Brooks - Philamonjaro-8585.jpg Tab Benoit - Philamonjaro-9174.jpg Tail Dragger Jones -Philamonjaro-8323.jpg Tom Attah Philamonjaro--8.jpg Tommy Castro & the Painkillers Philamonjaro-4679.jpg Tommy Castro & the Painkillers Philamonjaro-5256.jpg